Continuing Education Unit Policies and Procedures

 "This [type of program] has been approved by the IAABC for ___ hours of Continuing Education Units.”

-Although variations on this wording are acceptable, no language should indicate that the IAABC plays any role other than as the approver of CEUs for IAABC credential holders.
+Although variations on this wording are acceptable, no language should indicate that the IAABC plays any role other than the approver of CEUs for IAABC credential holders.

 14. Application for CEU Credits by IAABC Members and Credential Holders